DifeiT/Demo_Nonaworks_24_Problem_1/README.md

 # Demo_Nonaworks_24_Problem_1

-This demo is for Nonaworks Hackathon 2024 - Team CellBit:star_struck:
+This demo is for Nonaworks Hackathon 2024 - Team CellBit :star_struck:

 #### Install the required dependencies